Kenneth R. Timmerman

 Kenneth R. Timmerman (born November 4, 1953) is a political writer and conservative activist.

 Timmerman is executive director of the Foundation for Democracy in Iran, an organization that works to support democratic movements in Iran.
-He authored Shakedown: Exposing the Real Jesse Jackson.
+He authored Shakedown: Exposing the Real Jesse Jackson, a bestseller about the activist.
 Timmerman has also written on the spread of weapons of mass destruction in the Middle East.
-He is currently an Expert at Wikistrat.
+He is currently employed as an expert at Wikistrat.

 Timmerman ran for public office in Maryland as a Republican in 2000 (U.S. senator), 2012 (U.S. representative), and 2014 (lieutenant governor).

 Early life and career

 Born in New York in 1953, Timmerman obtained a BA from Goddard College in 1973 and an M.A. from Brown University in 1976.
 He moved to France, where he pursued a career as a novelist, publishing a novel called Wren Hunt in 1976 and a novella called The Iskra Scrolls in 1980.

 Middle East and defense correspondent

 In the early 1980s, Timmerman became a Middle East correspondent for The Atlanta Journal-Constitution and developed an expertise in arms trade.
 In 1982, he was taken prisoner for 24 days by Fatah guerrillas in Lebanon.
 He was the first U.S. journalist on the scene when Islamic militants bombed the U.S. Embassy in 1983.

 From 1985 to 1987, Timmerman was a correspondent for Defense and Armament Newsweek and Military Technology, covering the Iran–Iraq War and the arms industry in the Middle East.
 He won the Joe Petrosino Prize for Investigative Reporting in 1987 for an investigation of an Iranian arms procurement group.

 From 1987 to 1993, Timmerman published the Middle East Defense News and was international correspondent for Defense Electronics.
 He also wrote monographs for the Simon Wiesenthal Center on efforts by Iraq, Syria and Libya to acquire weapons of mass destruction.